gromanev/LynxMapper/README.md

 ## Use

-Use LinsMapper is very simple.
+Use LinxMapper is very simple.

 ### 1. Create Transformator: